 AI technology and stroke: Forecasts for future success

-While imaging interpretation, tissue mapping, and telecommunication applications continue to evolve at the intersection of Healthcare AI, further explorations will have to surmount the difficulties of replicating the often chaotic, erratic process of clinical decision-making involved in diagnosing stroke.
+While imaging interpretation, tissue mapping, and telecommunication applications continue to evolve at the intersection of Healthcare AI, further explorations will have to surmount the difficulties of replicating the often chaotic, erratic clinical decision-making process involved in diagnosing stroke.